-One expert on this subject is Ema Adams, the resourcing support specialist on our Creatis Staffing team.
+One expert on this subject is Ema Adams, the account management associate on our Creatis Staffing team.
 Ema understands the fundamental importance of preparing your resume for specific roles, including the creative and marketing industry of which Creatis is apart.
 She works with many candidates daily and has likely seen thousands of resumes over her career.
 Ema says, "Especially when it comes to creative positions, I tell [candidates] that your resume is what will secure you the interview, it's your portfolio that's going to secure you the position.
 So while it's important to have a creative and eye catching resume, what's more important is that you're illustrating you can do the work of the job you're applying to."

 Ema also notes that one of the biggest benefits of working with a recruiter or Staffing agency — specifically Creatis — is that we know what skillset or experience a hiring manager is looking for and we're able to draw that out of a candidate's resume and highlight those skills during the submittal process.
 We act as an advocate for YOU, the applicant.
 It's also in our best interest that your resume is the best possible match for an open position with our clients.